 One Thousand Gifts Proposes a Lifestyle of Gratitude

-What are these one thousand gifts?
-They are the ordinary, every day things we so often overlook and take for granted.
-The way the morning sun moves across the kitchen floor.
-The sound of a blue jay outside the bedroom window.
-The smell of fresh cut grass.
-The beauty of a corn field.
 As she begins to list these gifts of God's grace she finds that she also begins to speak the language of gratitude.
-Voskamp discovers how to be grateful not just in spite of life’s hardships, but to be grateful through them!
-Her life is transformed.
-I believe when we also make this discovery in our own lives, we too will be transformed.
+Voskamp discovers how to be grateful not just in spite of life’s hardships, but how to be grateful through them.
+Her life is transformed!
+I believe when we also make this discovery in our own lives, we too will begin to live transformed lives.

 If you are convinced already that a more grateful lifestyle is what you've been craving.
 If you're ready to live intentionally.
 To pray for, seek out and anticipate the divine opportunities.
 To share your story allowing gratitude to take a seat in your heart where ingratitude once lived, let me introduce you to the Pretty Simple Books Gratitude Journal.
 I have gifted this to several friends and the response has always been positive.